How to Generate Leads and Convert Them into Customers

 You and your team interact with many people: prospects, current customers, job applicants, suppliers and vendors, industry partners, and many others.
 Everyone likely sends out several emails daily!
 Why not include a CTA in each piece of email you send?

 Whether during online lead generation or offline, you can always include a CTA in your press releases.
 Take advantage of the convenience of hyperlinks for online press releases.
-Offline, you can avoid having to use long Internet addresses by using shortened links and QR codes.
+Offline, you can avoid having to use long Internet addresses by using shortened links and dynamic QR codes that can be reused without having to replace the whole code.

 When planning and executing your pay-per-click campaigns, you will enjoy better click-through rates with a well-crafted CTA and an irresistible offer!